Properties of Fluids

 The intensity of the molecular attraction per unit length along any line in the surface.
 It is caused by cohesive forces between fluid molecules.
 In the bulk of the liquid, molecules are pulled equally in all directions, but at the surface, there is a net inward pull, creating a "skin" effect.

-Surface tension creates a pressure difference (\Delta P) between the inside and outside of a curved interface.
-The inside pressure is always higher.
+Surface tension creates a pressure difference (ΔP\Delta P) between the inside and outside of a curved interface, with the internal pressure always being higher.
+The magnitude of this pressure difference depends on the shape of the interface and the number of surface boundaries.

 ΔP=2σR\Delta P = \frac{2\sigma}{R}